keboola/developers-docs/overview/encryption.md

 ![Configuration editor Screenshot](/overview/encryption-2.png)

 Once the configuration has been saved, the value is encrypted and there is no way to decrypt it (only the application will receive the decrypted value).
-When encrypting a configuration as in the above example, note that what values are encrypted is defined by the application.
-I.e. you cannot freely encrypt any value unless the application explicitly supports it.
+When encrypting a configuration like the one in the above example, note that what values are encrypted is defined by the application.
+It means you cannot freely encrypt any value unless the application explicitly supports it.
 For example, if the application states that it requires configuration:

 {% highlight json %}